 Mark has also been interviewed on the Escape From Illustration Island Podcast and DesignTaxi.com.
 Mr. Kaufman and partner Jacqueline McCarthy have been profiled in Step Inside Design Magazine and Rock, Paper, Ink.

-Mr. Kaufman currently serves as Vice President of Communications, ICON The Illustration Conference.
+Mr. Kaufman served as Vice President of Communications, ICON The Illustration Conference.
 He has previously served on the boards of AIGA Seattle, The Seattle Show, Into the Woods Conference, Currents9 conference, was co-chair of AIGA Seattle Design Camp, was a jurist for the Creativity 38 awards and is an editor at Illustration Age.

 His work has garnered awards from the Society of Illustrators, Society of Publication Designers, Print Magazine, Graphic Design USA, American Corporate Identity, Creativity, the Seattle Show and the Art Directors Club of New Jersey among others.